All posts

 Ethical Concerns

-Overreliance: Using detection as the sole quality metric incentivizes gaming the system rather than genuine improvement
+Overreliance on detection scores incentivizes gaming the system rather than genuine improvement in writing quality.

 Best Practices for Ethical Use